etingof/pyasn1/docs/source/download.rst

 ==================

 The *pyasn1* library is a pure-Python package with no external dependencies.
-It works with Python 2.7 and 3.4+.
+It works with Python 3.8+.

 The best way to obtain PyASN1 is by running `pip`: